Lancashire Local Heritage List

 • Recreational: village halls, community centres, cinemas, sports grounds and social clubs

-• Domestic: town houses, bespoke development and designed estates
+• Domestic: town houses, custom development and designed estates

 • Educational: schools and colleges